letta-ai/recovery-bench/README.md

-# Recovery Bench
+# Recovery-Bench

-A benchmarking framework for evaluating recovery-bench capabilities of language models.
-This repository provides tools to generate recovery-bench traces and run replay/recovery agents on terminal-based tasks.
+Recovery-Bench is a benchmark for evaluating the capability of LLM agents to recover from mistakes.
+This repository provides the tools to generate Recovery-Bench traces and run replay/recovery agents on terminal-based tasks.

+🔗 Read more on our blog: [letta.com/blog/recovery-bench](https://www.letta.com/blog/recovery-bench)

 ## Quick Start